FlypMA/flyp-frontend/src/shared/components/layout/navigation/README.md

 ## 📄 License

-This navigation system is part of the flyp MVP application and follows the same licensing terms.
+This navigation system is part of the UpSwitch MVP application and follows the same licensing terms.